Meet the Team behind Bookbag Tours

 Shaunda Wasik is a 3rd and 4th grade multiage teacher in Minnesota who has developed a passion for creating a positive and engaging learning environment for her students.
 In her five years of teaching, she has taught 3rd, 4th, and 5th grade.
 She loves reaching upper elementary students through project based learning, digital activities and student choice.
 Shaunda holds her masters degree in reading.
 She strives to create passionate readers through engaging them in authentic reading opportunities and integrating reading into all subject areas.
 Shaunda believes that relationships come first in the classroom and works hard to build authentic relationships with her students both in and out of the classroom.
 She is excited to be taking her teaching experiences global and traveling with Bookbag Tours this summer!

-Hannah graduated from Anderson University in 2019 with a degree in secondary English education.
-She currently lives and teaches in Kaohsiung, Taiwan at a private English school teaching ages 8-16.
+Hannah currently lives and teaches in Kaohsiung, Taiwan at a private English school teaching ages 8-16.
 Teaching, Traveling and the English subject are her passions and she is thrilled to be able to do all three.
-Hannah has traveled all across Western Europe, UK, and South America and enjoys traveling with Bookbag Tours....she is living her dream job!
+With her B.A.
+Degree in secondary English education, Hannah has traveled all across Western Europe, UK, and South America and enjoys teaching in other countries!